 Striking a proper balance with a book cover that isn’t too subtle or too excessive is challenging and something that I look forward to investigating and experimenting with as I write each new book.

 I hope that the new cover design for “The DiVacci Curse” gives the reader a little more information (but not too much) about the plot, while staying true to the more sinister and darker aspects of the story.
 I also hope that future readers will find the new cover intriguing and that it will coax them into giving it a closer look.

-A link for “The DiVacci Curse” (with new cover design) is below and also available on the My Books page of this blog.
+“The DiVacci Curse” (with new cover design) is available on the My Books page of this blog.

 Thanks for reading and I hope that you enjoy the new cover design (and the book, of course!).